jdx/mise/README.md

 occur between releases.
 Features marked as "experimental" may change significantly or be removed entirely.

-Starting June 1, 2023\*, rtx will move to [Calver](https://calver.org/) versioning (`2023.6.1`).
+Starting August 6, 2023\*, rtx will move to [Calver](https://calver.org/) versioning (`2023.6.1`).
 After the move to Calver, rtx's design will become mostly permanent and you will be able to rely on its behavior for the long term.
 Breaking changes will be few but when they do happen, they will be communicated in the CLI with plenty of notice whenever possible.